Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 5. Click Invite.

 The email you specify is added to the list of Collaborators.
-The Neon account associated with that email address is granted full access to the project with the exception privileges required to delete the project.
-This account can also invite other Neon users to a project.
-When that user logs in to Neon, the project they were invited to is listed on their Projects page, under Shared with you.
+The Neon account associated with that email address is granted full access to the project, with the exception of privileges required to delete the project.
+This account can also invite other Neon users to the project.
+When that user logs in to Neon, the project they were invited to is listed on their Projects page under Shared with you.

 For additional information, refer to our Project collaboration guide.